 Beta diversity analysis was calculated using Bray-Curtis distances using vegdist function in the vegan package.
 Permutational multivariate analysis of variance (PERMANOVA) was performed to assess the effect of treatments using the adonis2 function of the vegan package.
 Similarities and dissimilarities between groups were assessed by unconstrained ordination using Principal Coordinates Analysis (PCoA) plot using the cmdscale function in the stats package (v.4.3.2), as well as by constrained ordination using Canonical Analysis of Principal Coordinates based on Discriminant Analysis (CAP) with CAPdiscrim function in the BiodiversityR package (v.2.15-4) using drought x cropping system as the constraining factor (Anderson & Willis, 2003; Legendre & Anderson, 1999).
 To further investigate the difference between drought ad control in each cropping system, we calculated Euclidean distance matrix from the positions of the sites provided by the discriminant analysis obtained from the CAP analysis using the dist function from the stats package, and we assessed the distance within and between groups using the dist_groups function from the usedist package (v.0.4.0).

 Ammonia-oxidizing community composition and relative abundance were assessed using the phyloseq package (v.1.44.0) (McMurdie & Holmes, 2013).
 We performed differential abundance analysis to identify ASVs abundance that changes significantly between control and drought treatment.
-We filtered the ASV tables by removing low-abundance ASVs (< 0.01 %) and keeping ASVs that were found in at lest 80 % of replicates for each treatment because dataset with high proportion of zero counts can increase the false positive number.
+We filtered the ASV tables by removing low-abundance ASVs (< 0.01 %) and keeping ASVs that were found in at least 80 % of replicates for each treatment because dataset with high proportion of zero counts can increase the false positive number.
 We performed generalized linear mixed models (GLMMs) to model our microbiome abundance data that we assumed followed a Poisson distribution.
 We calculated an ASV abundance Y with parameter Λ as Y∼PΛ, in any j replicates of any i treatment using the following model:

 logΛij=oij+μ+αi+Zij,Zij1≤j≤12 iid∼N0,σ2